trilio-demo/tvk-ui-permissions/README.md

-# ClusterRoleBinding and Kubeconfig setup
+# TrilioVault for Kubernetes UI Permissions

 The TrilioVault for Kubernetes UI offers some great features.